MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

    *  The license delivered to the user includes the following restrictions:

-      *  Right&mdash;Play
+      *  Right &mdash; Play (right to decrypt content to render on a screen)

-      *  Begin Time&mdash;January 5, 2018 at 8 PM
+      *  Begin Time &mdash; January 5, 2018 at 7:55 PM (the begin time is slightly in the past to account for any minor clock difference between client and server)

-      *  Expiration Time&mdash;February 5, 2018 at 8PM
+      *  Expiration Time &mdash; February 5, 2018 at 8:00 PM (a month later)

-      *  Expiration After First Play&mdash;48 hours
+      *  Expiration After First Play &mdash; 48 hours (2 full days after user has started to play)